Design and Evaluate Recomposited OR-AND-XOR-PUF: Introduction

-\mypara{Paper Organization} In Section~\ref{sec:background}, we introduce APUF and XOR-APUF as well as the modeling attacks.
-In Section~\ref{sec:oax-apuf}, we present the design of OAX-APUF, formulate two important performance metrics and validate the formulations by experiments.
-In Section~\ref{Sec:securityEvaluations}, we compare OAX-APUF with XOR-APUF in terms of modeling resilience attacks.
-In Section~\ref{sec:discussion}, we discuss related works and provide prospects on PUF re-composition.
+\mypara{Paper Organization} In Section~\ref{sec:background}, we provide background on APUF, XOR-APUF and four types of modeling attacks.
+In Section~\ref{sec:oax-apuf}, we present the design of OAX-PUF, formulate two important performance metrics and validate the formulations by numerical experiments and silicon measurements.
+In Section~\ref{Sec:securityEvaluations}, using APUF as a basic PUF for a case study, we examine and compare OAX-APUF with XOR-APUF in terms of modeling resilience against four powerful modeling attacks.
+Section~\ref{sec:relatedwork} presents related works of recomposited PUFs.
+We also discuss the OAX-PUF and some means of improving its modeling attack resilience in Section~\ref{sec:discussion} by incorporating observations from the current work.
 We conclude this work in Section~\ref{sec:conclusion}.